 - Quality of Expectations

 The single greatest cost associated with keeping a facility clean is the cost of labor.
-More specifically, how many “man hours” of labor are required to keep a facility clean and orderly?
-Labor wages account for 60-70% of most janitorial budgets.
+How many “man hours” of labor are required to keep a facility clean and orderly?
+The answer to that question is why labor costs account for 60-70% of most janitorial budgets.

 Each of the factors can have a significant impact on the estimated labor hours.